Deborah L. Cook: Federal judicial service

-President George W. Bush nominated Cook to the Sixth Circuit on May 9, 2001 to a seat vacated by Judge Alan E. Norris, who assumed senior status on July 1, 2001.
+President George W. Bush nominated Cook to the Sixth Circuit on May 9, 2001 to a seat vacated by Judge Alan Eugene Norris, who assumed senior status on July 1, 2001.
 That nomination, made during the Democratic-controlled 107th Congress, never received a floor vote in the United States Senate.
 Cook was not confirmed until almost two years later.
 She was confirmed by the United States Senate on May 5, 2003 by a 66–25 vote.
-Cook was the fourth judge nominated to the Sixth Circuit by Bush and confirmed by the Senate.
 She received her commission on May 7, 2003.
 She assumed senior status on March 6, 2019, when her successor, Chad Readler, was confirmed by the Senate.
+Although she assumed inactive senior status on August 27, 2021, she was again hearing cases as of April 27, 2023.

 As a Sixth Circuit Judge, she has authored notable opinions on the Fourth Amendment, Voting Rights, and school free speech.

 In 2014 Cook voted to uphold gay marriage bans in Michigan, Kentucky, Ohio, and Tennessee in a 2-1 ruling.
 The ruling was the second to uphold gay marriage bans since the U.S. Supreme Court struck down the federal Defense of Marriage Act in 2013 and diverged with rulings by the U.S. Courts of Appeals for the 4th, 7th, 9th and 10th circuits, which then led the U.S. Supreme Court to grant writ of certiorari to review same-sex marriage bans when it previously declined to do so.
 In Obergefell v.
 Hodges the Supreme Court reversed the decision of the Sixth Circuit.